Avatar

 • Implemented compression-based aggregation methods for federated learning in TensorFlow Federated.
 This involved: custom TF ops hosted in TensorFlow Compression, TensorFlow Federated logic, and robust integration tests for system compatibility.

 • Presented this work to internal and external audiences.
 Selected to give an oral presentation at the Google Research Conference.
-Submitted a paper to ICML 2022, currently under review.
+Oral presentation at ICLR 2022 TinyPapers.

-• Integrated custom compression method into Google’s federated learning production system (in flight)
+• Integrated custom compression method into Google’s federated learning production system.

 Graduate Research

-Kavraki Computational Robotics, AI and Biomedicine Lab, Rice Univeristy
+Kavraki Computational Robotics, AI and Biomedicine Lab, Rice University

 Jan 2019 – May 2020 Houston, TX